Learn more about the Chairholders who are funded by this and other NSERC Chairholder grants by visiting the NSERC Chairholders Database.

 NSERC expects the university to provide the necessary infrastructure support, facilities, space, technical support staff, cash support and any other resources the Chair will need to accomplish what is set out in its agreed-upon action plan.
 There must be a strong and ongoing commitment on the part of the university to provide support for the Chair (over the entire five-year term) at the levels agreed to when the Chair was approved.

 NSERC will entertain proposals for Chairs with single or multiple Chairholders.
 Universities are encouraged to propose creative solutions in response to the challenge of designing the best possible Chair, in line with their needs and aspirations.

 Candidates for a Chair in Design Engineering position must be designers of significant stature, recognized in the design community, who can bring an innovative perspective to the university in carrying out and managing design-related projects and initiatives, as well as training HQP.
-They must be recognized as leaders in their field and must be considered distinctive in comparison with their peers.
+They must be recognized as leaders in their field, hold a degree in engineering and be considered distinctive in comparison with their peers.
 Furthermore, candidates are expected to have extensive design experience and all the qualifications for a tenured appointment at the rank of full or associate professor.

 Chairholders who meet NSERC's regular eligibility criteria applicable to university faculty members may apply for other NSERC grants and to other funding agencies for support for their research or for any other activities.

 |have all of the qualifications for a tenured appointment at the rank of full or associate professor||be an internal or external candidate||be an assistant professor|

 |hold a degree in engineering and either be licensed, or be eligible for licensing, as a Professional Engineer in Canada||have design engineering experience in industry||be a recent PhD graduate|